 The second period I mentioned, The Pirate Round, occurred between 1693 and 1700.
 This period involved more long-distance voyages from the Americas to plunder Muslim or East India Company targets in the Indian Ocean and Red Sea.
 Pirates were beginning to look beyond the Caribbean for treasure at this point.

-Of these three periods of the “Golden Age of Piracy”, the first period, The Buccaneering Period, is where today’s episode takes place.
-The other periods will very likely come into play on later episodes, so it’s good to mention them now so that you have a bit of an idea of the information.
+Of these three periods of the “Golden Age of Piracy”, the first period, The Buccaneering Period, is where today’s article takes place.
+The other periods will very likely come into play on later articles, so it’s good to mention them now so that you have a bit of an idea of the information.

 He felt that this would be a great replacement for Hispaniola and a huge victory for the British.
 However, it was actually a complete catastrophe.
 Jamaica literally had one town which was only defended by 200 Spanish soldiers.
 It was an undeveloped island that held no significant advantage for British in the Caribbean.
 He had used thousands of men to capture a weakened, useless island.
 This was seen as so bad that Venables was instantly imprisoned in the Tower of London on his return to England.